adjtomo/seisflows/docs/instructions_remote.rst

 A directory ``/home/tests/checkers`` is now being created.
 Among other files, ``parameters.py`` and ``paths.py`` are being downloaded.

 After the download completes, make sure that all paths specified in ``paths.py``  are correct.
 For example, if you compiled SPECFEM2D somewhere other than ``/home/packages/specfem2d-d745c542``, you will need to modify the ``SPECFEM2D_BIN`` entry accordingly.

+Next, take a minute to view the ``parameters.py`` file and note the close similarity between the first set of parameters and the `directory structure <https://github.com/PrincetonUniversity/seisflows/tree/master/seisflows>`_ of the SeisFlows repository.

 7. Run checkerboard test in serial